kevintpeng/Learn-Something-Every-Day/UWaterloo/SE380-Feedback-Control.md

 Nyqust criterion is based on the priciple of the arguments: a curve in the complex plane and a complex valued function of a complex variable

 ##### Chapter 9 Control design in the frequency domain
+- both lead and lag controllers can be used to meet robustness specifications, but we know that bandwidth is tied to gain crossover frequency
+- Lead controller gives a higher $\omega_{gc}$ which is approximately equal to the closed loop bandwidth, so the closed-loop system response will be faster, but if you look at the control effort (like voltage) that you're applying to the controller, it's going to be much higher than a lag controller
+- possible specifications: $\phi_{pm}^{des}$ or steady-state tracking or closed-loop bandwidth given in $\omega_{gc}$

 design specs in the frequency domain, sometimes by converting time domain specs
 - **margins** let us quantify how robust a controller is (tolerent to error)
 - given time spec, convert to frequency, then bandwidth, then gain crossover spec